Serial-Comma/obsidian-notes/H1 Economics/Chapter 2/Factors affecting price elasticity of supply.md

 Firms operate at full capacity -> Price increases -> Firm cannot increase production easily -> Unable to increase quantity supplied -> Price inelastic

 ### Time to respond to price changes
-Since it takes time for firms to adjust [[factors of production]] to respond to price changes, Short run- Supply is fixed as it relies on existing stocks -> Price inelastic Long run- Supply is reliant of factors of production which are variable -> Price elastic
+Since it takes time for firms to adjust [[Factors of production]] to respond to price changes, Short run- Supply is fixed as it relies on existing stocks -> Price inelastic Long run- Supply is reliant of factors of production which are variable -> Price elastic